-In addition to a Complying Development Certificate (CDC) or Development Application (DA), you may need other formal approvals for certain parts of your development, or works associated with your development, such as new stormwater connections, driveway crossings or similar work.
-Such work requires Council approval to ensure it complies with the relevant standards.
+In addition to a Complying Development Certificate (CDC) or a Development Application, you may need other formal approvals for certain parts of your development, or works associated with your development.
+This can include new stormwater connections, driveway crossings or similar work.
+This kind of work requires Council approval to ensure it complies with the relevant standards.

-We encourage you to seek any other approvals or permits before or at the same time you lodge your DA.
+We encourage you to seek any other approvals or permits before or at the same time you lodge your Development Application.
 This can help you to avoid delays or the need to make separate applications.

 Section 68 local government activities

 Section 68 of the Local Government Act 1993 covers many types of common works and activities that require Council's approval, including: